wardenenv/warden/docs/environments/types.md

 #### Commonalities

-In addition to the above, each environment type (with the exception of the `local` type) come with a pre-configured Mailhog service, with PHP setup to use `mhsendmail` to ensure outbound email does not inadvertently leave your network and to support simpler testing of email functionality.
-You can use [Traefik](https://traefik.warden.test/) to find the Mailhog URL for each project.
+In addition to the above, each environment type (with the exception of the `local` type) come with PHP setup to use `mhsendmail` to ensure outbound email does not inadvertently leave your network and to support simpler testing of email functionality.
+Mailhog may be accessed by navigating to [https://mailhog.warden.test/](https://mailhog.warden.test/) in a browser.

 Where PHP is specified in the above list, there should be two `fpm` containers, `php-fpm` and `php-debug` in order to provide Xdebug support.
 Use of Xdebug is enabled by setting the `XDEBUG_SESSION` cookie in your browser to direct the request to the `php-debug` container.
 Shell sessions opened in the debug container via `warden debug` will also connect PHP process for commands on the CLI to Xdebug.